Special Investigation Team: Background History

 In the 1960s, serious criminal cases such as kidnapping, aircraft hijacking, piracy, and bombings became an increasingly noticeable problem in Japan.
 The kidnapping of Yoshinobu Murakoshi, a four-year-old child, was the catalyst for the establishment of SITs.
 In this case, police detective Hachibē Hiratsuka was able to apprehend the suspect, but was too late to save the victim.

 It became clear that traditional criminal investigation systems were sluggish and outdated for these new-style, rapid-tempo, and sometimes lethal cases.
 As a response to these problems, the Tokyo Metropolitan Police Department (TMPD) established the SIT unit within its Criminal Investigation Bureau in 1964.
 These detectives were well acquainted with new technology and special tactics to track and capture the criminals quickly and accurately.

 At the beginning, the name "SIT" came from an acronym of its romanized Japanese unit name, (捜査一課特殊犯捜査係, Sousa Ikka Tokushuhan-Sousa-Kakari), but later, the origin of its name as an acronym of its English nickname, Special Investigation Team, was added afterwards by misunderstanding from an officer who is fluent in English.

-This idea achieved a great success that in 1970, the National Police Agency (NPA) requested the establishment of these kind of units for other prefectural police forces throughout Japan.
+This idea achieved such a great success that in 1970, the National Police Agency (NPA) requested the establishment of these kind of units for other prefectural police forces throughout Japan.
 These detectives also became responsible for intervening and rescuing when hostages were in danger.
-In 1992, TMPD strengthened the SWAT capability by incorporating several SAP operators into its SIT.
+In 1992, TMPD strengthened the SWAT capability by incorporating several SAT operators into its SIT.